-Company descriptionJoschka Sawatzky Studio is an independent boutique design studio specializing in brand identity, packaging and apparel design.
-Based in Waterloo, Ontario, Joschka Sawatzky Studio works with local businesses to develop memorable, purpose-driven design solutions.
+Company descriptionJoschka Sawatzky Studio is an independent boutique design studio specializing in brand identity and packaging design.
+Based in Waterloo, Ontario, Joschka Sawatzky Studio works with businesses to develop memorable, purpose-driven design solutions.

 Why am I a designer?In a nutshell, I love helping brands and businesses to look their best.
 Design is a vehicle for problem solving, and a powerful visual solution can instill the personality and human touch necessary to set a company apart from their competitors.
 As a designer, I take pride in working with business owners to help them put their best foot forward.

 Why should you hire me?I see design as an opportunity to showcase the unique stories of the businesses and brands that I work with, and leverage them to build multifaceted visual systems that convey these stories to a specific target demographic or customer base.
 I strive to infuse my work with purpose and subliminal meaning, paying close attention to the little details that comprise the bigger picture.
 I'm no stranger to going the extra mile, and treat every project with the same level of passion to ensure a consistent end result is produced that meets the business objectives of my clients.